sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

     ![Open library](trigger-2.png)

-4. Click the process you published.
+4. You can see each process you (or a colleague) published, plus that process's project name.

-    You can see the name of the process, as well as the project name.
+    Click the process you published, **Order Processing**.

     ![Select process](trigger-3.png)

-    >If you are unable to see the process here, please ensure that the Step 6 of [Run the Sales Order Business Process](spa-academy-run-salesorderprocess) is complete.
+    >If you are unable to see the process here, please ensure that Step 6 of [Run the Sales Order Business Process](spa-academy-run-salesorderprocess) is complete.

 5. Click **Enable process**.